GoogleCloudPlatform/gke-poc-toolkit/README.md

 ## Introduction

-Private clusters allow you to isolate nodes from the public internet Every GKE cluster has a Kubernetes API server that is managed by the control plane (master).
+Private clusters allow you to isolate nodes from the public internet.
+Every GKE cluster has a Kubernetes API server that is managed by the control plane (master).
 The control plane runs on a VM that is in a VPC network in a Google-owned project.

 In private clusters, the control plane's VPC network is connected to your cluster's VPC network with VPC Network Peering.
 Your VPC network contains the cluster nodes, and a separate Google Cloud VPC network contains your cluster's control plane.
 The control plane's VPC network is located in a project controlled by Google.
 Traffic between nodes and the control plane is routed entirely using internal IP addresses.

 Private clusters also restrict access to the internet by default.
-A NAT gateway of some form needs to be deployed should you want to enable internet access to pods running in private clusters.
-Keep in mind this includes base container images not stored in the container registries that google cloud mantains.
+A NAT gateway of some form needs to be deployed should you want to enable outbound internet access from pods running in private clusters.
+Keep in mind this includes base container images not stored in the container registries that Google cloud maintains.
 In the following examples, a Google Cloud Nat Gateway is deployed alongs side the GKE clusters.

 ![Private Cluster Architecture](/assets/private-cluster.svg)

-## Pre-requisites
+## Prerequisites

 The steps described in this document require the installation of several tools and the proper configuration of authentication to allow them to access your GCP resources.

 ### Cloud Project

 You'll need access to a Google Cloud Project with billing enabled.
 See **Creating and Managing Projects** (https://cloud.google.com/resource-manager/docs/creating-managing-projects) for creating a new project.
-To make cleanup easier it's recommended to create a new project.
+To make cleanup easier, it's recommended to create a new project.

 ### Required GCP APIs